 - Q4.
 Both give information about who is involved and where and when the stories take place (Setting). - Q5.
 'The Carabao and the Shell' ends with the death of the carabao.
-He did not get any lesson from it.
+He does not learn the lesson or moral he learned.
 'Friends' ends in a positive way.
 The crisis (being apart by distance) is resolved by cherishing the memories. - Q6.
 Students will choose whether to agree or disagree the focus here is on the reasons they give and examples from the texts to support their answers.